 - Confirm the information in the company’s next Confirmation Statement

-- Keep the information for existing PSCs up to date and update the register when there is a new PSC or someone ceases to meet any of the control conditions
+- Keep the information for existing PSCs up to date and update the register when there is a new PSC or when someone ceases to meet any of the control conditions.

 Why was this introduced?